BioAnalyticResource/ePlant/notes/eplant-component-tree.md

+This is a little map of the current (June 5 2024) component tree.

 Indentation denotes nesting in the component tree.

-[] indicates functionality that is not its own component yet
+`[]` indicates functionality that is not its own component yet.

 Current layout: